Echo (comic book)

 Echo is an American comic book independently published by Terry Moore under his Abstract Studio imprint.
 The first issue was released on March 5, 2008 with silver foil accents not to be included on future printings.

 Echo's story revolves around Julie, a young photographer who inadvertently discovers a high-tech battle suit.
 Moore has said the premise of Echo is a woman living in today's America who is dealing with a sudden unbelievable change to her daily life.

 Publication history

 The first issue was released on March 5, 2008.
 Echo ran for 30 issues, published on a roughly monthly basis, and concluding in June 2011, with periodic collections of five issues each.
 Following the series conclusion, a single collection of the entire series was published.

 In 2009, the film rights for Echo were purchased by producer Lloyd Levin.
-The movie was initially expected to begin production in late 2011.
+The film was initially expected to begin production in late 2011.

 In 2017, Moore said Echo is set in the same fictional universe as his other works, Strangers in Paradise, Rachel Rising, and Motor Girl and that the characters may return in the 2018 book Strangers in Paradise XXV.